FORTLOC Monaco Tour - The glamour of the principality of Monaco

 Casino Square

-Casino Square (Place du Casino) is one of the most iconic locations in Monaco.
-You can’t really claim to have visited Monaco without stepping into the square.
+Casino Square (Place du Casino) is definitely our favorite spot in Monte Carlo.
+While it rained during our last visit (during the 2024 Monaco Yacht Show), the weather had a minimal effect on the area’s allure.
+It is one of the most iconic locations in Monaco.
+You can’t really claim to have visited the principality without stepping into the square.
 It is surrounded by several high-end restaurants, shops, luxury hotels, and high-profile casinos.
 These include the world-famous Casino de Monte Carlo, Casino Café de Paris, and Hotel de Paris.
-In addition, you can enjoy great views of the superyachts in Port Hercule from Av. de Monte-Carlo, which is just a few meters away from the square.
+In addition, you can enjoy great views of the superyachts in Port Hercule from Av. de Monte-Carlo, which is just a few meters away.

 Explore Monaco by Air

-The French Riviera is an incredibly beautiful corner of the planet.
-From the countless scenic driving routes to exquisite beaches, islands, and remarkable rock formations, this location has everything to provide a satisfying vacation.
+The French Riviera is an beautiful corner of the planet.
+From the countless scenic driving routes to nice beaches, islands, and remarkable rock formations, this location has everything to provide a great vacation.
 Unless you plan to be here for weeks, relatively speaking, you can’t cover much ground.
 The next best thing?
 A helicopter tour.
 Manoco has a helipad by the Mediterranean Sea, offering a glorious view.

 Looking down the hill from Casino Square, you’ll find one of the spots Monaco is famous for.
-In Port Hercule, located in the La Condamine district of Monaco, you’ll find yachts of various sizes docked ready to go on a Mediterranean cruise.
-If you’re lucky, you’ll find one or more of the famous megayachts that often dock here.
+In Port Hercules (Port Hercule in French), located in the La Condamine district of Monaco, you’ll find yachts of various sizes docked ready to go on a Mediterranean cruise.

-Some yacht brokers insist there’s a silent competition here on who has the largest megayacht.
+Some yacht brokers insist there’s a silent competition here on who has the largest yacht.
 Time your trip carefully, and you may see megayachts that appear as large as cruise ships.

 Beyond the yachts, Av.
 J.F.
-Kennedy Street, which passes through Port Hercule, is lined with local stores and restaurants you can explore.
-If you’re so inclined, you can visit some yacht builders with offices nearby to get a yacht built to your specifications.
+Kennedy Street, which passes through Port Hercules, is lined with local stores and restaurants you can explore.
+You can also visit some yacht builders with offices nearby to get a yacht built to your specifications.
 Don’t forget to make an appointment before your visit.

 Monaco Top Cars Collection

-The collection was re-organized in 2012 when some of the original cars were auctioned off.
+The collection was re-organized in 2012 when some of the original cars were sold.
 However, there are still plenty of amazing cars to see including the Bugatti Type 35 which was driven to victory in the first ever Monaco Grand Prix in 1929.

 Monaco Grand Prix